aatifsohel/100-days-of-code/round-2-log.md

 ### R2D37 - Apr 30, 2023
 Today, I started working on Mapty project.
 I learnt how to use geolocation API.
 Getting coordinates using geolocation.
 Displaying a map using leaflet.

+### R2D38 - May 01, 2023
+Today, I implemented toggle functionality for the input form in the javascript Mapty App.
+Learned importance of project architecture.
+Refractored for project architecture.
+I coded for 1 hour.